 “Lucky me” Eh!

 I just bought an abandoned locker.
-Now after looking the locker over, you have to wonder, why would people pay good hard earned money to store absolutely nothing of value.
+Now after looking the locker over, you have to wonder, why would people pay good hard-earned money to store absolutely nothing of value.
 Many of the articles I found were not even good giveaways.
-I’m not totally surprised by few bidders, BUT I didn’t pay much.
+I’m not totally surprised by a few bidders, BUT I didn’t pay much.

 And having said that, if by chance they foresee that the monthly locker payments won’t work either, (food or locker payments) well, that would be a no-brainer.
 So these same people would scavenge what good belongings they do have and leave the rest.